donovanhargett/donovanhargett/README.md

- Hi, I’m Donovan Hargett and I'm currently looking for an intership in consulting!
+ Hi, I’m Donovan Hargett and I'm interesting in Consulting and Software Engineering! https://www.linkedin.com/in/donovanhargett/
- https://www.linkedin.com/in/donovanhargett/

 <!---